The Best Valentine’s Gift: Mindful Relationship Skills

 The quality of our relationships is one of the most important factors contributing to our health and happiness.

-When our relationships work, everything, including your health is better.
+When our relationships work, everything—including your health—is better.

-I learned to stop waiting for the storm to pass and instead “dance in the rain”
+I learned to stop waiting for the storm to pass and instead “dance in the rain.”

-I learned how to show up present and calm with compassion, positivity, intention, and love
+I learned how to show up present and calm—with compassion, positivity, intention, and love—even with storms all around.

 I was able to let go of resentment, irritability, frustration, and resistance.

-When I changed myself, everything improved tremendouly.
+When I changed myself, everything improved tremendously.

-I was able to show up with calm, ease, clarity, and love.
+And when I focused on what I could control—me—I was able to show up with more calm, ease, clarity, and love.

 I wish this for all of you and your loved ones.

-"Storms" are all around all of us all the time.
+Storms are all around all of us all the time.

 Inside our homes, outside our homes.